zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [APZ 141.3] (#apz141 .3) {#apz141 .3.ref .apz} "Birth Consciousness without knowing from the other
 I am true.
 On that soil the Buddha begat consciousness, the lower, the bereath, the bereath.
-“To know in a dream” is thatThe Buddha in the soil shall not partake.
+"To know in a dream" is thatThe Buddha in the soil shall not partake.
 Seminar Not.
 Those who have not been conscious know what others are.
 All Editors Consciousness is born of consciousness.
 Occurred, parties were.
 All editors grieve, All doctrines are infested, there is a doctrine born for some reason, and all that